titon/toolkit/docs/en/components/form.md

 <div class="input-static large">...</div>
 ```

+The size class can also be applied to a parent `.field`, which will cascade
+down to all inputs within it.

 ### Convenience Elements ###

 When you need to use plain text instead of an input field,